How to innovate in learning: Don't follow the waggle dance

 The obsession with consistency, safety and general risk aversion is damaging organisations.
 The Solvd team have regularly discussed how to create innovation and change big organisations quickly and it seems there are very few options.
 One is to hire external agents like us to introduce new potential nectar routes, the second is to setup a fully protected, fully sponsored sub-team who are separate from the main business by physical distance, as well as by culture and leadership.

 Whatever the solution, the message is clear.
-If you want to make a difference and change things.
-Don't follow the waggle dance, strike out and invent a dance of your own.
+If you want to make a difference and change things, then don't follow the waggle dance.
+Strike out and invent a dance of your own.
 I recommend the Charleston.